MicrosoftLearning/mslearn-ai-studio.ko-kr/Instructions/04-Use-own-data.md

    dotnet run
     ```

-1. 메시지가 표시되면 `Where should I go on vacation to see architecture?`과 같은 질문을 입력하고 생성형 AI 모델의 응답을 검토합니다.
+1. When prompted, enter a question, such as `Where should I go on vacation to see architecture?` and review the response from your generative AI model.

-    응답에는 답변이 발견된 인덱싱된 데이터를 나타내는 원본 참조가 포함됩니다.
+    Note that the response includes source references to indicate the indexed data in which the answer was found.

-1. 예를 들어 후속 질문을 시도합니다. `Where can I stay there?`
+1. Try a follow-up question, for example `Where can I stay there?`

-1. 완료되면 `quit`를 입력하여 프로그램을 종료합니다. 다음으로 Cloud Shell 창을 닫습니다.
+1. When you're finished, enter `quit` to exit the program.
+Then close the cloud shell pane.

+-->

 ## 정리